elliottmorris/portfolio/content/writing.md

 My writing, in reverse-chronological order.

-_(This page excludes all of my [newsletter writing](https://thecrosstab.substack.com/archive/), amounting to about two data-driven posts each week on electoral politics.)_
+_(This page excludes all of my [newsletter writing](https://thecrosstab.substack.com/archive/), which amounts to roughly two data-driven blog posts on electoral politics each week.)_

 <br>